Nationals vs. Guardians: Betting Trends, Records ATS, Home/Road Splits

 Nationals Recent Betting Performance

-- When it comes to the over/under, the Nationals and their opponents are 5-4-1 in their last 10 games.
+- When it comes to the total, the Nationals and their foes are 5-4-1 in their last 10 contests.

-- The Nationals' record against the spread is 1-1-0 over their previous 10 games (oddsmakers set spreads in two of those contests).
-Washington's last three games have gone under the total, and the average total in that span was 9.
+- The Nationals are 1-1-0 against the spread over their past 10 contests (two of those contests had a spread listed by oddsmakers).

 Nationals Betting Records & Stats

-- The Nationals have come away with four wins in the 14 contests they have been listed as the underdogs in this season.
+- The Nationals have been underdogs in 15 games this season and have come away with the win four times (26.7%) in those contests.

-- Washington has a record of 1-5 when it's set as an underdog of +145 or more by oddsmakers this season.
+- Washington has a record of 1-4 when it's set as an underdog of +190 or more by sportsbooks this season.

-- The Nationals have an implied victory probability of 40.8% according to the moneyline set for this matchup.
+- The Nationals have an implied victory probability of 34.5% according to the moneyline set by oddsmakers for this matchup.

-- Washington and its opponents have hit the over in six of its 14 games with a total this season.
+- Games involving Washington have gone over the total set by oddsmakers in seven of 15 chances this season.

-- The Nationals are 1-2-0 against the spread in their three games that had a posted line this season.
+- The Nationals have an against the spread record of 1-2-0 in three games with a line this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.